xingyzt/notes/intro-to-modern-astrophysics/index.md

 layout: default
 ---

-# Carroll & Ostlie, Introduction to Modern Astrophysics
+# Carroll & Ostlie: Introduction to Modern Astrophysics

-Xing’s notes
+[Xing’s notes](/notes/).
+Bullet-point summaries of the Big Orange Book, including most of the significant formulas.
+Unfortunately, I don’t plan on notetaking part III in the foreseeable future.

 <details markdown="1">
   <summary>Table of Contents</summary>